victoriacheng15/website/docs/books/atomic-habits.md

 Identity(Identity) --> Process(Process) --> Outcome(Outcome)
 ```

-Let's say two people resisting a cigarette.
-When offer a cigarette, person A says `No, thanks.
-I am trying to quit` while person B says `No thanks.
-I am not a smoker`.
-Both response to the question differently, but first is outcome based while second is identity based.

 > You have a new goal and a new plan, but you have not changed who you are.
 >
 > By James Clear